-A mining engineer ensures the safe and economically sound development of mines and other surface and underground operations.
-The role combines an understanding of the effects of these structures on their surrounding environment, technical knowledge and management skills.
+A mining engineer ensures the safe and efficient development of mines and other surface and underground operations.
+The role combines an understanding of the effects of these structures on their surrounding environment, as well as technical knowledge and management skills.

 There are opportunities in the UK in mining consultancy, minerals, tunnelling and quarrying but, due to the nature of the industry, mining engineering is an international career and the majority of opportunities are overseas.

 Responsibilities vary according to the nature of the mine or site, but tasks typically involve:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.